1. An aside on analysis

 A matrix multiplying a vector satisfies the two conditions $(1)$ and $(2)$ and is thus a linear transformation.

-Linear transformations are for example used in image processing or for making objects rotate in video games.
+Linear transformations are for example used in video games for rotating objects.

 Example IV